-Tracking the results of marketing spending is an area that many manufacturing companies struggle with.
+Tracking the results of marketing spending is an area that many industrial B2B companies struggle with.

 Failure to do so makes it hard for you to understand what's working, whether you are investing in the right marketing channels and generating a positive ROI, and hampers your ability to attract and convert new customers.